vortexntnu/vortex-acoustics/README.md

-All of the files for the year 2019/2020 can be found at: https://github.com/henrikgruner/Acoustics https://github.com/henrikgruner/STM32F767
+All of the files (and README's) for the year 2019/2020 can be found at: https://github.com/henrikgruner/Acoustics https://github.com/henrikgruner/STM32F767